To the Members of LIC Housing Finance Limited

 (e) Nature of action taken by the employer or district officer: Nil

-It may be mentioned here that the Company has zero tolerance towards any action on thepart of any executive / staff which may fall under the ambit of 'Sexual Harassment' atworkplace and is fully committed to upholding and maintaining the dignity of every womenexecutive / staff working in the Company.
+I t may be mentioned here that the Company has Zero tolerance towards any action on thepart of any executive / staff which may fall under the ambit of 'Sexual Harassment' atworkplace and is fully committed to uphold and maintain the dignity of every womenexecutive / staff working in the company.

 The Company aims to align HR practices with business goals increase productivity ofHuman Resource by enhancing knowledge skills and to provide conducive work environment todevelop a sense of ownership amongst employees.
 Productive high performing employees arevital to the Company's success.
 The Board values and appreciates the contribution andcommitment of the employees towards performance of your Company during the year.
-TheCompany inducted employees for various positions and also promoted employees to take uphigher responsibilities during the year.
+TheCompany inducted employees during the year for various positions and also promotedemployees to take up higher responsibilities.
 Apart from fixed salaries perquisites andbenefits the Company also has in place performance-linked incentives which rewardoutstanding performers who meet certain performance targets.
 In pursuance of theCompany's commitment to develop and retain the best available talent the Company hadorganised and sponsored various training programmes / seminars / conferences for upgradingskill and knowledge of its employees in different operational areas.

 Employee relations remained cordial and the work atmosphere remained congenial duringthe year.

-India National Housing Bank and all the bankers ofthe Company.
+India National Housing Bank and all the bankers of the Company.
 The Directors alsoplace on record their sincere thanks to the Company's clientele lenders investors andmembers for their patronage.
-The Directors appreciate the dedicatedservices of the employees and their contribution to the growth of the Company.
+The Directors express their appreciation for the dedicatedservices of the employees and their contribution to the growth of the Company.

 | ||For and on behalf of the Board |